Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-One study shows that mindfulness meditation reduces all of these stress symptoms within eight weeks.
+In one study, mindfulness meditation reduced stress symptoms within eight weeks.

 Another study suggests that people with the highest levels of anxiety tend to benefit more from meditation.

-Meditation can act as an antidepressant.
-About 3,500 participants involved in one study experienced reduced depressive symptoms after practicing mindfulness meditation.
+Did you know that meditation can act as an antidepressant?
+About 3,500 participants in one study experienced reduced depressive symptoms after practicing mindfulness meditation.

-Indeed, focusing your mind on the present can help you avoid negative thoughts.
+Indeed, focusing your mind on the present can help you avoid negative thoughts than beget negative emotions.

-Meditation, particularly mindfulness meditation, aims at helping you focus on the present.
-This leads to better concentration in whatever task you have at hand without the distraction of different disconnected thoughts.
+Meditation, particularly mindfulness meditation, aims to help you focus on the present.
+This may lead to better concentration in whatever task you have at hand without getting distracted by different thoughts and anxieties flooding your mind.

-According to research by Harvard, mindfulness meditation affects how the brain processes new information.
+According to one Harvard research, mindfulness meditation affects how the brain processes new information.
 After eight weeks of practicing mindfulness meditation, the gray matter involved in learning increased.

 Another study with brain scans shows how mindfulness meditation increased connectivity in parts of the brain involved with attention.

 From all indications, we can actually train our brain to focus and maintain attention better by meditating regularly.